Deportation: Russia and the Soviet Union

-Deportation in the Independent State of Croatia
+Independent State of Croatia

 An estimated 120,000 Serbs were deported from the Independent State of Croatia to German-occupied Serbia, and 300,000 fled by 1943.

+Contemporary

+All countries reserve the right to deport persons without right of abode, even those who are longtime residents or possess permanent residency.
+In general, foreigners who have committed serious crimes, entered the country illegally, overstayed or broken the conditions of their visa, or otherwise lost their legal status to remain in the country may be administratively removed or deported.

+Since the 1980s, the world also saw the development of practices of externalization/"offshoring immigrants", currently being used by Australia, Canada, the United States, the United Kingdom, and the European Union.
+Some of the countries in the Persian Gulf have even used this to deport their own citizens, paying the Comoros to give them passports and accept them.

+The period after the fall of the Iron Curtain showed increased deportation and readmission agreements in parts of Europe.

+During its invasion of Ukraine, the Russian Federation has perpetrated mass deportations of Ukrainian citizens to Russia and occupied territories.
+While independent numbers are difficult to come by, and depending on the degree of Russian coercion or force required to meet the definition of "deported", reported numbers range from tens of thousands to 4.5 million deportees.

+The Dominican Republic deported more than 250,000 Haitians and Dominicans of Haitian descent to Haiti in 2023.

+Deportation of undocumented Afghans from Pakistan since 2023.
+By January 2025, over 813,300 individuals had been repatriated to Afghanistan.

+Deportation in the second presidency of Donald Trump since 2025.
+The Trump administration has claimed that around 140,000 people had been deported as of April 2025, though some estimates put the number at roughly half that amount.

+In May 2025, the Iranian government ordered the mass deportation of an estimated 4 million Afghan migrants and refugees to Taliban-controlled Afghanistan.

 Noteworthy deportees

 Alexander Berkman, Emma Goldman, C.L.R.
 James, Claudia Jones, Fritz Julius Kuhn, Lucky Luciano, and Anna Sage were all deported from the United States by being arrested and brought to the federal immigration control station on Ellis Island in New York Harbor and, from there, forcibly removed from the United States on ships.

 Opposition

-Many criticize deportations, calling them inhuman, as the questioning the effectiveness of deportations.
-Some are completely opposed towards any deportations, while others state it is inhuman to take somebody to a foreign land without their consent.
+Many criticize deportations as inhumane, as well as questioning their effectiveness.
+Some are completely opposed towards any deportations, while others state it is inhumane to take somebody to a foreign land without their consent.

 In popular culture

 In literature, deportation appears as an overriding theme in the 1935 novel, Strange Passage by Theodore D. Irwin.

 Films depicting or dealing with fictional cases of deportation are many and varied.
 Among them are Ellis Island (1936), Exile Express (1939), Five Came Back (1939), Deported (1950), and Gambling House (1951).
 More recently, Shottas (2002) treated the issue of U.S. deportation to the Caribbean post-1997.